Love, Joy, Peace...

 Summer Camp registration is open!

 St. Matthew is part of the Desert Southwest Annual Conference, which is blessed to have two camps: Mingus Mountain (north of Prescott Valley) and Potosi Pines (southwest of Las Vegas, Nevada).
 Children and youth from St. Matthew and their friends may go to either camp.
 Mingus will also be hosting a Friends & Family Camp Sun.-Tues.
 July 20-22, which will be open to all ages!
 Register soon--our camps fill up fast!
-(Financial assistance may be available; please contact Tonia or Pastor Joel.)
+(Financial assistance may be available; please contact Tonia or Pastor Ann.)

 Mingus 2025 summer camps